Fabulang/stories/en/c2-project-control.md

 Nicole raised her head.
 She had fallen asleep on the manager's desk, in his office.
 She stood up, feeling confused.
 She rubbed her eyes and straightened her jacket.

-"I have been very lenient with you Nicole, despite your unprofessional attitude, half-hearted effort and continual disregard for this organisation's heirarchy!" the manager seethed.
+"I have been very lenient with you Nicole, despite your unprofessional attitude, half-hearted effort and continual disregard for this organisation's hierarchy!" the manager seethed.
 "But this is too much!
 You're fired!"

 A few tears shone on Nicole's cheeks.
 "Oh..." she said, smiling.
 "Thank you, sir!"